Spotlight (film): Writing

 The film was written by Tom McCarthy and co-writer Josh Singer.
 When McCarthy was asked how he and his co-author tackled the research and writing process, he said:

 As I said, I passed [turned down the film] the first time!
 That's probably some indication of how intimidating it was.
 But I think, as always, with any big assignment, once you get over that initial shock and awe of how much material there was to cover, you start digging into the material and become really fascinated by and engaged with it, and we did.
 And yeah, it was a lot of work, but it was exciting work.
 It was really interesting work, parsing through details of not just the investigation, but its findings, and trying to determine what was most helpful in telling our story.
 I think having two brains on it was somewhat helpful too, because we could talk through it a lot.
 So it wasn't just sitting alone in a room and jotting notes.
 We were dialoguing a lot about it.
 That particular collaboration did feel investigative and on some level, seemed to parallel some of the collaboration of the reporters in that investigation.
 So, I think there was something about our collaboration that made that initial process more palatable on some level.

 Development

 McCarthy and Singer completed the script in June 2013.
 It was on the 2013 Black List of unproduced screenplays.
 Singer told Creative Screenwriting that one of his goals for the film was to highlight the power of journalism, which he feels has been waning.
 He explained, "This story isn't about exposing the Catholic Church.
 We were not on some mission to rattle people's faith.
 In fact, Tom came from a Catholic family.
 The motive was to tell the story accurately while showing the power of the newsroom—something that's largely disappeared today.
 This story is important.
 Journalism is important, and there is a deeper message in the story."

+Casting

+Bryan Cranston was offered an unspecified role, but turned it down due to scheduling conflicts with The Infiltrator (2016).
+He later expressed regret for turning it down.